 Knowledge gained from analyzing and resolving information security incidents should be used to reduce the likelihood or impact of future incidents.

-There should be mechanisms in place to enable the types, volumes and costs of information security incidents to be quantified and monitored.
-The information gained from the evaluation of information security incidents should be used to identify recurring or high impact incidents.
+There should be mechanisms in place to enable the types, volumes, and costs of information security incidents to be quantified and monitored.
+The information gained from the evaluation of information security incidents should be used to identify recurring or high-impact incidents.

-The evaluation of information security incidents may indicate the need for enhanced or additional controls to limit the frequency, damage and cost of future occurrences, or to be taken into account in the security policy review process.
-With due care of confidentiality aspects, anecdotes from actual information security incidents can be used in user awareness training as examples of what could happen, how to respond to such incidents and how to avoid them in the future.
+The evaluation of information security incidents may indicate the need for enhanced or additional controls to limit the frequency, damage, and cost of future occurrences, or to be taken into account in the security policy review process.
+With due care of confidentiality aspects, anecdotes from actual information security incidents can be used in user awareness training as examples of what could happen, how to respond to such incidents, and how to avoid them in the future.

 This is an important control, and your policy needs to demonstrate that knowledge gained from analyzing and resolving information security incidents will be used to help reduce the likelihood or impact of any future incidents.
 As part of the commitment to continuous service improvement, you should ensure that you learn from the lessons of any security incident to therefore help evolve and adapt the ISMS to meet the changing landscape that is worked in.
 Once an incident has been resolved, it should be placed into a status of review and learning, where the lead responder for that incident will discuss any changes required to the processes of the ISMS policies as a result.
 Any relevant recommendations should then be put to the ISMS Board for further discussion.
 Once the review and learning have been completed, updates have been made to the policies as required, the relevant staff must be notified and re-trained if required, and the cycle of information security awareness and education continues.
 The purpose of metrics here is to identify the major causes and sources of incidents, to measure the damage caused by incidents, and to observe trends in both.
-If metrics show that particular vulnerability is causing the most losses, you may decide to reconfigure the network to protect vulnerable systems and make an exerted effort to fix them.
+If metrics show that a particular vulnerability is causing the most losses, you may decide to reconfigure the network to protect vulnerable systems and make an exerted effort to fix them.
 If an increasing number of attacks are coming through the VPN, you may decide to install a dedicated firewall and/or intrusion detection system to block these attacks.
 If metrics show that the total annual cost of incidents is increasing steadily, the organizations may decide to devote more resources to preventative security measures.
 Metrics may include the total incidents handled, time spent on incidents, the number of different types of incidents, and the number of Windows versus UNIX systems impacted.
 It is not sufficient to just count the number of incidents because as your program improves, these increase.
 Some useful incident measures to consider are:

 • the number of detected but unsuccessful intrusion attempts to compare with the number of successful ones